 - Do not withhold water at any time

-- Bring cats in carriers with 1 cat per carrier
+- Bring cats in safe and secure carriers; only 1 cat per carrier, if possible

 - Bring dogs on leashes